 Though your advocates are already giving to your cause by donating their time, voices, and other talents, you’re missing out on a major opportunity if you don’t nurture these individuals into donors who contribute financially to your cause.

-But here's a secret: there's more than one way to turn an advocate into a donor!
-In fact, simply sending a blanket solicitation might do more harm than good if you don't acknowledge that each supporter should be individually stewarded and given plenty of giving options that are convenient and engaging.
+Remember, there’s more than one way to turn an advocate into a donor!
+In fact, simply sending a blanket solicitation might do more harm than good if you don’t acknowledge that each supporter should be individually stewarded and given plenty of giving options that are convenient and engaging.

 Instead of sending a mass “Please donate!” email or social media post, try a more intentional solicitation approach.
 For example:

 - Prioritize recurring gifts.
 If a supporter is willing to give once, they might be willing to give again!
 Make it easier by allowing them to opt-in to monthly giving on your online giving form.
 You can even include more information on why recurring gifts are so important or show examples of what each donation will provide on your donation page.

 - Educate donors on corporate giving programs.
 Corporate philanthropy programs like matching gifts can double a supporter’s impact with little-to-no extra work.
 Include a matching gift or corporate giving page on your website and reach out to donors with information about how these programs work!
 (Hint: Double the Donation can be your go-to matching gift expert if you need some help along the way.)

 - Try peer-to-peer fundraising.
 With Luminate Online and TeamRaiser, you can enable donors to take the reins by raising money on behalf of your organization through peer-to-peer fundraising.
 You can even customize your TeamRaiser experience to allow supporters to host their own unique campaigns that are tied to specific days, such as a birthday or holiday.

 If an advocate isn’t quite ready to make a financial gift, don’t give up!
 Keep track of their other forms of involvement within your database and use them as a jumping off point for your next solicitation.